srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     edgeAgent        running          Up 18 seconds    mcr.microsoft.com/azureiotedge-agent:1.0
     ```

-    If an error is reported, then you'll need to double check the configurations are set correctly.
+    If an error is reported, then you'll need to double check that the configurations are set correctly.
 For troubleshooting, the `iotedge check --verbose` command can be run to see if there are any errors.

 ### Exercise 7: Open IoT Edge Gateway Device Ports for Communication